On-Prem / Customer-Hosted Clusters

 EKS

-Download eks-main.tf and save it as main.tf, then:
+Download eks-main.tf and save it as main.tf.

 cat > terraform.tfvars <<EOF